EdmundDong/CSE412Project/README.md

 - ```createdb gamedb```
 - ```psql gamedb < dbdump.sql```

-~~Modify the database.py connection parameters for the db as you see fit.~~

 After your tables are setup, create a ```.env``` file under ```/app``` with the following code:
 ```
 DATABASE=gamedb